kiranukamath/myblogsite/content/blog/www-of-new-year-resolution.md

 Divide resolutions into smaller chunks.
 Divide into smaller period and complete each so that you are tracking your progress.
 You can join existing social tags like #100daysofCode from freecodecamp or #100daysofML from siraj raval, or start your own tags.

+I have read in some blog that identifing a word that can remind you about your complete resolution can be used.
+That word should create a positive vibe whenever you feel low.
+That word should inspire you and you can use it as mantra.

 Make resolution part of your routine.
 This is can be useful.
 Like if learning competitive coding is your new year's resolution then, practise it daily 1hr at same time.
 So that it becomes part of your life.

-I have read in some blog that choosing a WORD for your resolution is also useful.
+Hoping this blog as helped you and you have enjoyed reading.

+Credits: Inspired from Quincy Larson [new year's resolution blog](https://www.freecodecamp.org/news/developer-new-years-resolution-guide/)

+## Make awesome resolutions to improve everyday

+# Happy New Year